I would quit my job, sell my house and set out for Ithaka because I think I belong to that sea

 131 days ago life took a weird, sharp turn after a few months of my driving it erratically in and out of course.
 Because I am prone to think of my life as a movie or perhaps as a series of pilot episodes in shows that never get aired, I failed to realize that maybe real life was happening.
 And I have a problem with this.
 My mind anticipates all kinds of scenarios, dramatic dialogues and plot twists, failing to see what’s right in front of me, failing to hear Caetano‘s warning that life is after all real and skewed.
 I insist on other melodies, I insist on not getting tired of hoping that one day I will get to be everything.

-Wants to keep the world
+My homeless heart Wants to keep the world In me

 131 days ago we coincided in space and time; he told me I was making him travel, I didn’t realize he was making me come home.
 For once, life was not about being the rebel in a made up cause, it was not about coming up with the perfect character for the occasion, it was not about trying to be perfect, it was not about packing and going somewhere trying to find whatever is needed at the moment to feel more alive.
 It was about staying.
 I didn’t know that to stay took a special kind of courage.
 I have spent well over seven thousand days of my adult life being adventurously brave, going everywhere, doing everything, preferably on my own.
 Along the way I collected all the clichés of falling madly, deeply and foolishly in love, of getting married and divorced, of hurting and getting hurt and feeling that I have committed the worse sin my twelve years of Catholic, yet somewhat liberal, education helped me identify, I have wasted my time and have, of course, ended up being wasted by it.
 Staying, in the same way as getting older, is not for the faint of heart.
 Staying means you have to face life as it is not as you think it was meant to be.